swoft-cloud/swoft-skeleton/README.md

 ## LICENSE

-This project and all components belongs to [Swoft-Cloud](https://github.com/swoft-cloud) is open-sourced software licensed under the [Apache license](LICENSE).
+This project and all components belongs to [Swoft-Cloud](https://github.com/swoft-cloud) is open-source software licensed under the [Apache license](LICENSE).